 Description: Yellow Naped Amazon Parrot

-Simply put, Yellow Naped Amazon Parrots are my all time favorite of all species of amazon parrot: Mike, owner and director: Royal Bird Company one of the world largest yellow naped amazon breeding and research programs.
+Simply put, Yellow Naped Amazon Parrots are my all time favorite of all species of amazon parrots: Mike, owner and director: Royal Bird Company one of the world largest yellow naped amazon breeding and research programs.

-Yellow-naped amazons are endangered in their natural habitat which can be found along the Pacific Slope of Central America, in Southern Mexico and North-western Costa Rica.
+Yellow-naped amazon parrots are endangered in their natural habitat which can be found along the Pacific Slope of Central America, in Southern Mexico and North-western Costa Rica.

-Deforestation is reducing the number of these parrots in the wild together with illegal removal of young for the pet trade.
+Deforestation is reducing the number of the yellow nape amazon parrot in the wild together with illegal removal of young yellow nape amazons for the pet trade.
 Their talking ability is so great that this species is being brought to total extinction by illegal poaching for the pet trade in europe, as the USA has total banned the international trade of this species, import or export.

 ◦Size: 12-15 inches (~35 cm)